Here's to You, Charlie Brown: 50 Great Years!

 Here's to You Charlie Brown: 50 Great Years! is an album by American pianist David Benoit released in 2000, and recorded for the GRP label.
 The album reached No. 2 on Billboards Jazz chart.
 The album is a memorial to Charles M. Schulz, creator of Peanuts, and jazz pianist Vince Guaraldi, who composed music scores for the first 16 television specials before his death in 1976.
+This album also received a nomination for "Best Engineered Album, Non-classical" at the 43rd Grammy Awards.